Beautiful yogis and yoginis,

 Always be mindful of the breath in and out.

-Now this can be my voice,
+Now this can be my voice.

-This can be the distant cars and traffic,
+The distant cars and traffic,

-The neighbours and noise in your surroundings.
+The neighbors and a noise in your surroundings.

-Three things that you can hear.
+Identify once again one by one name it three things that you can hear.

 Now let's come to two things that we can smell.